 27. Hurley S, Erdogan M, Kureshi N, et al. Comparison of clinical and anatomical criteria for resuscitative endovascular balloon occlusion of the aorta (REBOA) among major trauma patients in Nova Scotia.
 CJEM 2021;23:528-536.

 Dr Purssell is an emergency physician at Royal Columbian Hospital and a clinical instructor in the Department of Emergency Medicine, University of British Columbia.
 Dr Patrick is a PGY-5 emergency medicine candidate at UBC.
 Dr Haegert is an emergency and trauma physician at Royal Columbian Hospital and an assistant professor at UBC.
 Dr Ivkov is a research assistant for the Fraser Health trauma and emergency networks and an adjunct faculty member in the Faculty of Medicine, UBC.
-Dr Taylor is an emergency and trauma physician at the Royal Columbian Hospital and a clinical instructor in the Department of Emergency Medicine, UBC.
+Dr Taylor is an emergency and trauma physician at Royal Columbian Hospital and a clinical instructor in the Department of Emergency Medicine, UBC.

 Above is the information needed to cite this article in your paper or presentation.
 The International Committee